austindunn/mumt-502/README.md

 * Philippe Hamel, Simon Lemieux, Yoshua Bengio, Douglas Eck.
 Temporal Pooling And Multiscale Learning For Automatic Annotation And Ranking Of Music Audio.
 DIRO, Université de Montréal.
 CIRMMT.
  * Examined for downsampling/hop size settings for clips in dataset.

+### Structure of the data
+The directory passed to my train function contains two subdirectories: *training* and *testing*.
+In each of these subdirectories, there will be a directory named for each of the classes.
+Each file in these directories, for purposes of clarity, will be named according to the following standard: "[classname]\_[n]", where n is a number from 0 to the total number of training/testing samples for that class.

 ### A diary of progress made
 *September 25, 2016*